Exploring this magnificent castle and its history

 The North Side

 The most well-known and visible monument in this area is the Scott Monument.
 This wonderful gothic spire memorial is in honor of the writer Sir Walter Scott.
-It can be visited for a small fee.
+A visit only costs a small fee.
 It is a 287-step climb to the top of the Scott Monument, but the stunning views make it all worth it.
 Don’t worry about the number of steps, though.
 Do the climb gradually, as there are 68 statues to admire and study along your path.
-There are places to stop and sit along the way as well.
-The steps narrow at the top, which can be tricky to negotiate.
+There are places to stop and sit along the way; the steps narrow at the top, which can be tricky to negotiate.